California State Transportation Agency (CalSTA)

-Toks Omishakin was appointed the 33rd Director of the California Department of Transportation (Caltrans) by Governor Gavin Newsom and sworn in October 2019.
-He manages a $15 billion budget and nearly 20,000 employees who oversee 50,000 lane miles of highways, maintain 13,000 bridges, provide permitting of more than 400 public-use airports, fund three of Amtrak’s busiest intercity rail services and provide transit support to more than 200 local and regional transit agencies.
+Toks Omishakin was appointed the Secretary of the California State Transportation Agency (CalSTA) by Governor Gavin Newsom and sworn in February 2022.
+He previously served as Director of the California Department of Transportation (Caltrans) since 2019, where he managed a $15 billion budget and nearly 22,000 employees who oversee 50,000 lane miles of highway, maintain approximately 20,000 bridges, provide permitting of more than 400 public-use airports, fund three of Amtrak’s busiest intercity rail services and provide transit support to more than 200 local and regional transit agencies.

-Prior to that, he served as Director of Healthy Living Initiatives in the Nashville Mayor’s Office.
-In that capacity, he led development of Metro Nashville’s Complete Streets Policy and helped establish a more balanced approach to transportation planning and design.
+Prior to that role, he served as Director of Healthy Living Initiatives in the Nashville Mayor’s Office.
+In that capacity, he led development of Nashville’s Complete Streets Policy and helped establish a more balanced approach to transportation planning and design.
 This included spearheading creation of two bicycle sharing programs.

-Born in Knoxville, Tenn., Omishakin and his wife have two children.
-He is completing a PhD in Engineering Management from the University of Tennessee, Knoxville; has a Master’s degree in Urban and Regional Planning from Jackson State University; and a bachelor’s of arts in Engineering Technology from Mississippi Valley State University.
+Born in Knoxville, Tennessee, Omishakin and his wife have two children.
+He is completing a Ph.D. in Engineering Management from the University of Tennessee, Knoxville; has a master’s degree in Urban and Regional Planning from Jackson State University; and a Bachelor of Arts in Engineering Technology from Mississippi Valley State University.